Ventura DUI Stop and Arrest

 As part of these field sobriety tests, the officer will attempt to get you to give a breath sample on a Preliminary Alcohol Screening (PAS) Test device.
 This is a small hand-held device that is generally not as reliable in its readings as either of the two larger breath test machines, the Intoxilyzer 5000 at the station or the Alcosensor 4-XL with point of arrest system in use in the field.
 Some of its limitations include its susceptibility to errors in officer operation, maintenance and calibration, as well as its own inherent limitations in detecting interfering substances or separating out mouth alcohol that may falsely register as alcohol present in your blood.

 YOUR DUI ARREST: WHEN IS IT LEGAL?

 For an arrest to be considered to be legal, it must be based on legally obtained probable cause to believe that a crime has been or is being committed.
 Whether that level of probable cause has been reached is open to interpretation and argument and calls for an in-depth factual analysis of each individual case.
-Probable cause is generally understood to be that combination of factors which would support a strong belief that a crime has been or is being committed.
-All of the information that police officers attempt to gather through their DUI investigation – from observation of your driving pattern, to observations of your physical condition, to any information you may provide in response to the officers questions, to your alleged performance on field sobriety tests including the preliminary alcohol screening test – will all be used against you by the officers to try to reach that probable cause to arrest you.
+Probable cause is generally understood to be a combination of factors that would support a strong belief that a crime has been or is being committed.
+All of the information that police officers attempt to gather through their DUI investigation – from observation of your driving pattern to observations of your physical condition to any information you may provide in response to the officer’s questions, to your alleged performance on field sobriety tests including the preliminary alcohol screening test – will all be used against you by the officers to try to reach that probable cause to arrest you.